hydrusnetwork/hydrus/docs/server.md

 ## start the server { id="start" }

 Since the server and client have so much common code, I package them together.
 If you have the client, you have the server.
 If you installed in Windows, you can hit the shortcut in your start menu.
-Otherwise, go straight to 'server' or 'server.exe' or 'server.pyw' in your installation directory.
+Otherwise, go straight to 'hydrus_server' or 'hydrus_server.exe' or 'hydrus_server.py' in your installation directory.
 The program will first try to take port 45870 for its administration interface, so make sure that is free.
 Open your firewall as appropriate.

 ## set up the client { id="setting_up_the_client" }